OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 ### Check SQL reports for problems

-Firstly, we recommend running a ‘Index Physical Statistics’ report in SSMS to look for problems.
-To run the report, right-click your database from the list and select {{ Reports,Standard Reports,Index Physical Statistics }}.
+First, we recommend running a ‘Index Physical Statistics’ report in SSMS to look for problems.

+To run the report, right-click your database from the list and select **{{Reports,Standard Reports > Index Physical Statistics}}**.

 When the report opens, check the **Operation Recommended** column for suggestions.

 You can also expand items in the **# Partitions** column to see fragmentation information.

-If fragmentation is over 35% you should schedule some time to defragment the database.
-Anything under 30% is usually okay, but there’s room for improvement as the percentage increases.
+- If fragmentation is over 35% you should schedule some time to defragment the database.
+- Anything under 30% is usually okay, but there’s room for improvement as the percentage increases.

 ### Set a maintenance plan